Architect

 Strategic Design, A Case Study:

-This article will focus upon an unusual design of an ancient ‘city gate’.
+Long ago there existed an ancient ‘city gate’.
 It represents a story that came to light, as part of an archeological dig that occurred in Israel.
-It represents a fascinating design that was unlike any city gate of its day.
-It provides interesting parallels about how strategic design was used in early history.
-This provides an historical perspective on design thinking, but also reveals the timeless application of this method.
+The account provides interesting parallels to how strategic design was used throughout history.
+It’s an astonishing account of a real-life city gate that reveals timeless applications.

 The Megiddo Gates, A Case Study:

-The ancient city I am referring to, is the discovery of the City Gates of ‘Megiddo’.
-Through detailed records of the archeological dig, a plan was revealed in which the design of the gate system entailed an enclosed passageway that included internal chambers.
-Special chambers that served to provide added protection.
+The ancient city gate I am referring to, is the discovery of the Gates of ‘Megiddo’.
+It was through the archeological dig, a discovery revealed an ancient design of a long lost city gate.
+The design of the gate system entailed an enclosed passageway that was composed of internal chambers.
+It appears the chambers served to provide added protection, if any unwanted invaders managed to enter the gate system.

 The Essence of Strategic Design:

-From a modern perspective, the design of the Megiddo city gate, depicts a fascinating account of what strategic design looks like.
-Solving major challenge’s of its day with strategy and design set its solutions far along a path that sought to create valuable and effective solutions.
-This astonishing case study delineates a way of advancing solutions that adds substantial value, benefits and vital functions for human beings.
-It’s much more than a fancy facade or skin deep solutions, its profoundly authentic and unique.
+From a modern perspective, the design of the Megiddo city gate, depicts a fascinating account strategic design.
+Solving major challenge’s of its day with strategy and design.
+This astonishing case study delineates a way of advancing solutions that in addition to resolving one problem can add great value, and benefit for the human beings who lived in this city.
+It became much more than a fancy facade or skin deep solution, it was a unique and thoughtful solution.

 Modern Day Applications: